zk-m2m/hello-api-aws/README.md

-This is a practical exerchise to deploy a simplified AWS infrastructure.
+This is a practical exercise to deploy a simplified AWS infrastructure.

 1. Architecture decisions and technical requirements